optimalisatie/forum-topic-to-epub-ebook/README.md

 ### API

-When an options object is passed as the second argument of the widget code, it will instantly start an ebook export for the active forum topic.
-Without it, the API `epubExport` can be used manually.
+Without passing an options object to the special browser widget code, the API `epubExport` can be used manually.
+It is also possible to load `epub.js` manually, for example for a custom forum integration.

 ```javascript
 window.epubExport({ /* options object */);